dNamiLab/dNami/doc/usage/genRhs.rst

 .. warning::

-    When no boundary conditions are specified in a given direction, the default behaviour assumes that that direction is **periodic**.
+    When no boundary conditions are specified in a given direction, the default behaviour assumes that the direction is **periodic**.